 Artists in the About the Digital collection include:

-Further artists from this Collection strand that will be added to this page include: Brass Art, Declan Clarke, Shezad Dawood, Sam Taylor-Johnson (nee Taylor-Wood), Ryoichi Kurokawa, Mark Leckey, Christian Marclay, Noor Afshan Mirza & Brad Butler, Craig Morrison and Liam Young.
+Further artists from this Collection strand that will be added to this page include: Brass Art, Declan Clarke, Shezad Dawood, Sam Taylor-Johnson (nee Taylor-Wood), Mark Leckey, Christian Marclay, Noor Afshan Mirza & Brad Butler and Craig Morrison.